 After receiving a few DMs with questions about my 30th birthday experience in Cancun, I thought I’d write up an honest Excellence Playa Mujeres review for the all-inclusive resort we chose.
-As I was researching for this trip, I was on the fence about which resort to choose in or around Cancun.
+As I was researching adults only all inclusive resorts, I was on the fence about which resort to choose in or around Cancun.
 But when Olivia Muenter, a colleague friend of mine, wrote her own review and raved about the resort, I knew my boyfriend and I had to try it!
 In this post, I’ll cover everything from the overall vibes, the rooms, the pools and beaches, the food and drinks, and much more.

 The overall vibes of Excellence Playa Mujeres were impressive.
 I love that the resort offers free, private shuttle service to and from the airport.
 And I was incredibly impressed with the service (more on that later) and friendliness of the staff.
 The resort grounds are immaculate.
 And we noticed staff members cleaning some of the statues and pruning some of the palm trees while we were there—they take really good care of this resort, and it definitely shows.